We offer an integrated, multi-modality bodywork session.

 6 x 1.5 hour sessions - $625

 Session pricing is time based.
 Your allotted time allows for both assessment and typing up of notes post session, before moving on to the next horse.
 If I have to catch and groom your horse, your bodywork session will inevitably be shorter.
+Please note: if your horse requires additional help that runs over your session, in general I am not going to cut the session off until we have worked though the issue, however if your horse has ongoing needs that cannot be addressed in a 45 mins session, longer sessions will be advised.

 First sessions will require additional time for us to talk about your horse, any problems or concerns you have, a longer assessment and so forth.
 Please allow at least one hour for your first session.